openmind-consortium/Analysis-rcs-data/README.md

 ![Create DerivedTime](documentationFigures/RCS_CreateDerivedTime.png)

-- Identify and remove packets with faulty meta-data or which indicate samples will be hard to place in continuous stream (e.g. packets with `timestamp` that is more than 24 hours away from median `timestamp`; packets with negative `PacketGenTime`; packets with outlier `packetGenTimes`; packets where `packetGenTime` goes backwards in time)
+- Identify and remove packets with faulty meta-data or which indicate samples will be hard to place in continuous stream (e.g. packets with `timestamp` that is more than 24 hours away from median `timestamp`; packets with negative `PacketGenTime`; packets with outlier `packetGenTimes`; packets where `packetGenTime` goes backwards in time more than 500ms)
 - Chunk data -- chunks are defined as segments of data which were continuously sampled.
 Breaks between chunks can occur because packets were removed in the previous step, because there were dropped packets (never acquired), or because streaming was stopped but the recording was continued.
 Changes in time domain sampling rate will also result in a new chunk.
 Chunks are identified by looking at the adjacent values of `dataTypeSequence`, `timestamp` and `systemTick` as a function of sampling rate and number of samples per packet.
 - We need to align each chunk to a time:
   - For the first chunk in a file, we align using the `PacketGenTime` of the first packet in the chunk.